bitquid-labs/research/icp/README.md

 - **Signing Cross Chain Txs**

 When your canister needs to interact with a smart contract on another blockchain (like Ethereum), it sends a request for signature to the nodes in the subnet which then uses threshold ECDSA to generate a valid signature, which can be used to sign a transaction or message intended for the other blockchain.
 This signature can be verified on the other chain just like any other standard cryptographic signature.

+## Chain Fusion

+Chain Fusion uses the chain key technology to allow ICP to connect with multiple blockchains without the use of bridges.